mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 ## Free and open source software

 Free and open-source software (FOSS) enable unrestrained reuse and modifaction of a software's source code.
-Linux OS and Mozilla Firefox are classic examples of FOSS with widespread usage.
+Linux OS and Mozilla Firefox are classic examples of FOSS that enjoy widespread usage.
+In the interest of abbreviating this list, I've focused on FOSS commonly used in DIY laboratory hardware.

 * [Free and Open source CAM/CNC software](https://www.reddit.com/r/hobbycnc/comments/aj0hu8/list_of_free_and_open_source_camcnc_software/)
 *